The Czech Republic’s international investment position and external debt

 (CZK billions, end-of-period balance)

-The external assets of other sectors (excluding the government and banking sectors, and excluding portfolio investment and derivatives) increased by CZK 62.7 billion in Q4, due mainly to a rise in assets related to foreign direct investment.
-The external assets of other sectors (excluding the government and banking sectors, and excluding portfolio investment and derivatives) accounted for 39.5% of total investment position assets.
+The external assets of other sectors (including foreign direct investment, but excluding the government and banking sectors and excluding portfolio investment and derivatives) increased by CZK 598.4 billion in Q1, due mainly to a rise in assets related to foreign direct investment.
+Foreign direct investment assets increased mainly due to the listing of a foreign subsidiary of a Czech resident on the Amsterdam stock exchange.
+After adjustment for exchange rate and price effects, the increase amounted to CZK 530.4 billion.
+The external assets of other sectors accounted for 41.6% of total investment position assets.

 Chart 3 – Structure of investment position liabilities